 Getting to know collars

-A collar is a relatively complex options strategy that puts a cap on both gains and losses (see graphic below).
-There are three components to constructing a collar:
+A collar is a relatively complex options strategy that puts a cap on both gains and losses (see Profit and loss diagram).
+There are 3 components to constructing a collar:

 - Purchasing or having an existing stock position (e.g., owning shares of XYZ Company)

-- Selling a call (the seller of a call has an obligation to sell the stock at the strike price until expiration or until he or she closes the short call position)
+- Selling a call (the seller of a call has an obligation to sell the stock at the strike price until expiration or until they close the short call position)

-- Buying a put (the buyer of a put has the right to sell the stock at the strike price until the expiration or until he or she closes the long put position)
+- Buying a put (the buyer of a put has the right to sell the stock at the strike price until the expiration or until they close the long put position)